 I’ve encountered a bit of hand-wringing about how to shape these cookies.
 It really isn’t hard!
 I made this handy layout to show you how I do it, and I’ll be posting a gif on Instagram too!

 The finished cookies are beautiful, in fact, much prettier than the butter version.
 The butter version is flakier, but has a craggy appearance whereas the vegan ones are picture-perfect, crisp, but very tender.
 Prepare to have your mind blown!

 Interested in the contentious history of butter and margarine?
 Check out this fascinating, hilarious podcast.

 Love butter?
-Stay tuned, I’ve got a flakey, gloriously buttery version of this recipe in the works!
+Click over to my flakey, gloriously buttery version of this recipe!

 - 2 1/2 cups/313 grams flour

 - 1 egg's worth egg replacement, mixed up and ready to go

 - 1/4 cup/60 milliliters brandy or orange juice